matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 KILL [CONNECTION | QUERY] processlist_id
 ```

-Each connection to mysqld runs in a separate thread.
-You can kill a thread with the `KILL processlist_id` statement.
+Each connection to mysqld runs in a separate thread。You can kill a thread with the `KILL processlist_id` statement。